Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 Take his current project: 22 pairs of Kintsugi Air Jordan 1.
 Two of these pairs will be auctioned off for a minimum bid of $3,800 a pair at Sneaker Con SEA.

-Over a span of three months, the 44-year-old painstakingly took apart more than a dozen pairs of Air Jordan 1, acquired from online sneaker marketplace Stock X, to transform them with colourful motifs from vintage bandanas and silk scarves that he had bought from French luxury brand Hermes just for the project.
+Over a span of three months, the 44-year-old painstakingly took apart more than a dozen pairs of Air Jordan 1, acquired from online sneaker marketplace Stock X, to transform them with colourful motifs from vintage bandanas and silk scarves from French luxury brand Hermes.

-He is no stranger to auctioning off his unique creations.
 At Sneaker Con SEA 2023, a pair of Air Jordan 1 Pigeon Fury that Ong designed in collaboration with streetwear icon Jeff Staple fetched a whopping $10,000.

 Yet, this may be Ong’s most ambitious project to date.